Tomas-Li/Tomas-Li/README.md

+## About Me
 - 👋 Hi, I’m Tomás Liñan.
 I'm a aeronautical engineer from Argentina that enjoys programming and learning new things :)
+## Interests
-- 👀 I’m interested whatever that can catch my attention!
-I always have time to learn something new.
+- 👀 I’m interested in anything that can catch my attention!
+I always have time to learn something new that looks interesting!
-- 🌱 I’m currently learning and practicing new python libraries, and my React skills as this is the last technology I have learned
+## Collaboration
-- 💞️ I’m looking to collaborate on projects that seems intresting and that can help me learn new things.
+- 💞️ I’m looking to collaborate on projects that seems interesting and that can help me learn new things.
+## Contact
 - 📫 How to reach me: tomas.m.l.001@gmail.com

--I have been programming for many years at this point.
-I have done many courses like "build 10 Real-World program" for python, +100hours courses for Java, CoderHouse front-end courses, FreeCodeCamp courses (from their mainpage and their Youtube channel), many practical projects throughout the internet (mainly from Youtube or challenges from forums that seemed interesting).
-After saying all that, you may be thinking that I don't have that many projects ... but that's because I'm dumb, and never bothered uploading them because I always thought of them as personal practices or personal projects that would only be of interest for me.
-Now is kinda hard to go and check 5 years old code, that I don't remember that much about, and decide if it's worth for a place in my Github or not.
-At this point I decided to just make new and more advanced projects with my new knowledge (even thought that means I don't have that many at the moment).
+## Background
+Programming has been my hobby for over a decade.
+My journey began in high school, but it truly took off after my first Numerical Analysis class, where I witnessed first hand the endless posibilities of computing and the deep understanding it entails.

+Throughout my university years, I spent most of my free time doing multiple courses.
+One of my favorites was "Build 10 Real-World program", a course for python in Udemy that keeps getting updated every once in a while! (highly recommended).
+To name a few other courses:
+- +100 hours of Java courses.
+- CoderHouse's front-end and back-end courses.
+- Multiple courses from FreeCodeCamp, from their mainpage and their Youtube channel.
+- Many practical projects throughout the internet, mainly from Youtube or challenges from forums that seemed interesting.

+If you're wondering why I don't have more repositories up, it’s because I never imagined I would work in this field; it was always a hobby for me.
+Therefore, I never uploaded my personal projects.
+Currently, I’m focusing on creating new and more advanced projects that reflect my growth.

-On another point, I will upload my thesis (which is a multi-physics problem solver based on FEM and programmed on C++) once I get the perms to publish the code from my University.
+<s>On another point, I will upload my thesis, which is a multi-physics problem solver based on FEM programmed in C++, once I get the perms to publish the code from my University.</s> (didn't get them, my university asked to keep the code and keep working on it)

 <!---
 Tomas-Li/Tomas-Li is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.